krobelus1990/genesis-dao-node/docs/walktrough.md

   <img width="839" alt="Screenshot 2023-06-05 at 10 21 33" src="https://github.com/deep-ink-ventures/genesis-dao-node/assets/120174523/a6038b00-e2e6-4b67-95da-58e395d425f0">
 </p>

+## Marking a proposal as faulty

 If you think a proposal is spam you can report it as faulty to the council.
-T

 <p align="center">
   <img width="901" alt="Screenshot 2023-06-05 at 10 23 08" src="https://github.com/deep-ink-ventures/genesis-dao-node/assets/120174523/a66f561e-6e4f-49f6-a652-849ce828673b">